MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 New scripts
 ===
+### DAIL
+**WAGE MATCH SCRUBBER**
+This new script helps workers process WAGE DAILs.
+The script grabs quarterly earnings information from the match as well as earned income information for the case and presents that information in an organized dialog to the financial worker.
+The script does not update or case note anything, but it does save the financial worker time and improves the accuracy of transcribing earned income information from the matches. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2583*

 ### NOTES
 **GRH - NON-HRF-POSTPAY**
 Case note script that will screen into non-hrf GRH cases and process GRH post payment. *Completed by Kenny Lee (@kennyasalee from Ramsey County) Resolves Issue #1730 and #2205*